Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/0404 Threads mutexes semaphorer.md

 	- Block interrupts and so on
 - Usually no Memory Management Unit support (bare metal)
 - Using an RTOS is useful in larger projects

+# Mbed OS features
+**About Mbed OS**
++ Mbed OS has two main profiles - bare metal and OS
++ The bare metal profiles is suitable for small programs on limited devices
++ The OS profile is suitable for larger programs on more capable devices **Features**
+- OS features: Threads, mutexes, semaphores, mailboxes
+- Comunication features:
+a.
+Ethernet / Wi-Fi
+b.
+Bluetooth (low energy) Zigbee (low energy on top)
+c.
+LoRaWAN
+d.
+Cellular
+- Security features:
+a.
+Encryption
+b.